AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 Each section below describes both the PDU and its synchronous response (*_RESP PDU).
 All PDUs must be acknowledged by a corresponding RESP, this is a mandatory part of the specification.

 PDUs can have optional fields.
 Only the most common fields are described here.
-Refer to the SMPP specification and the documentation of the provider for more extensive information.
+Refer to the [SMPP 3.4 specification](https://smpp.org/SMPP_v3_4_Issue1_2.pdf) for more information.

 #### BIND_TRANSMITTER / BIND_RECEIVER / BIND_TRANSCEIVER {#bind-transmitter}